 All other backs can be utilized using the Screw Down Grafloker Plates.
 These 4x5 backs are Brand New, not old tired backs from junk 4x5 view cameras or old Graflexes.

-Please have a look at Http://Alpenhause.Com/Albums the "Web Albums", two pages of "Web Albums" to see the many types of conversions along with custom leather options, this page has the most broad and comprehensive collection of cameras past, present and future also see photos from Alpenhause camera owners from around the world.
+Please have a look at the many album pages to see the many types of conversions along with custom leather options, this page has the most broad and comprehensive collection of cameras past, present and future also see photos from Alpenhause camera owners from around the world.
 Check back often, these "Web Albums" pages are ever growing!
-New Super Wide Angle 4x5 camera is now available, 65mm and 75mm lenses.
+New Super Wide Angle 4x5 camera is now available, 65mm and 75mm lenses

 Fuji instant film allows for a re-useable negative!
 Very similar to Polaroid type 665 and type 55!
 Color film too!
 Just save the negative and let it dry out, then carefully clean the back side off with household bleach, careful not to get the bleach on the emulsion side, wash in clean water then dry it.

 In the meantime, don't toss out any of your Fuji instant negatives, both B&W and color, just let them dry out in a safe place.

 Color negatives you just carefuly wipe off the black backing with household bleach with cotton balls then wash in water, Photo-Flo dip and then dry.
 B&W film do the same thing then soak in Kodak or other B&W fixer then wash and Photo-Flo dip and dry.

 One thing you need to be really careful about is when you are cleaning the black backing off the films is be careful not to get any bleach on the emulsion side as it will ruin it.